What are you searching for?

 Wondering what to do with the kids on a hot day in Sydney?
-Whilst the beach, pool and water play parks are fun wet options, you could also try ice skating, the movies, a museum or ten-pin bowling for some indoor air-conditioned relief.
-If you’re looking for some ideas of how to keep cool (and get out of the house), we’ve come up with plenty of ideas to keep you entertained.
+Whilst the beach, pool, and water play parks are fun wet options, you could also try ice skating, the movies, a museum, or ten-pin bowling for some indoor, air-conditioned relief.
+If you’re looking for some ideas on how to keep cool (and get out of the house), we’ve come up with plenty of ideas to keep you entertained.

 Things to do on a hot day in Sydney with kids